Deluge of funding flows into the 14th District for 2022 Congressional race

 The tactic doesn’t appear likely to change.

-This past Friday, when a document from hard-right House Republicans discussing forming an America First Caucus surfaced, Greene's name was one of the first lawmakers mentioned.
+On Friday, April 16, when a document from hard-right House Republicans discussing forming an America First Caucus surfaced, Greene’s name was one of the first lawmakers mentioned.

 The goals of the proposed caucus championed “Anglo-Saxon political traditions” and warned that mass immigration was putting the “unique identity” of the U.S. at risk, according to the Associated Press.